woods valldata

 6. Collaboration

 As budgets and resource continues to be a challenge for charity fundraising, finding ways to work across siloes will provide more opportunities to build supporter relationships.
 It might be as simple as putting a legacy tick box on a reply slip being reciprocated by a prize-led flier inserted in a legacy mailing.
-Or events teams providing space for lottery sign ups or raffle ticket sales.
-Or even corporate partnerships arranging prize-led agreements (either promoting the products to their teams, or supplying prizes) with their corporate partners.
+Events teams could provide space for lottery sign ups or raffle ticket sales, and corporate partnerships could arrange prize-led agreements (either promoting the products to their teams, or supplying prizes) with their corporate partners.

 7. New tech